Contact Us for a Free Consultation (213) 542-0979

 When you're talking about firing weapons in criminal cases, you're talking about many years in prison, so the authorities will take the extra time and effort to try to get that person who they think fired a weapon.

 So, this is important evidence.
 Just like the defense can argue – if the guy fired the weapon, you guys tested his hands and clothes for gunshot residue – did you find anything?
-If the answer is no, you have a good argument he or she is not the one who fired the weapon, and therefore, they didn't commit the crime.
+If the answer is no, you have a good argument they are not the ones who fired the weapon, and therefore, they didn't commit the crime.

-So, gunshot residue experts and testimony on this subject matter where you have a gun case where people are alleged to have been using or firing weapons is real important stuff and you have to get in front of a good criminal defense attorney immediately.
-If you have one of these cases, have an expert evaluate things and do things the right way.
+So, gunshot residue experts and testimony on this subject matter where you have a gun case where people are alleged to have been using or firing weapons is really important stuff, and you have to get in front of a good criminal defense attorney immediately.
+If you have one of these cases, have an expert evaluate and do things correctly.

 Real Case Example in Norwalk Courthouse

-I had a case a number of years ago in the Norwalk Court.
-It was a shooting in a bar and my client, along with two brothers, were arrested.
-My client admitted that he fired the weapon, but obviously he said he fired it in self-defense and then he handed it to one of the co-defendants.
+I had a case several years ago in the Norwalk Court.
+It was a shooting in a bar, and my client, along with two brothers, was arrested.
+My client admitted that he fired the weapon, but he said he fired it in self-defense, and then he handed it to one of the co-defendants.

-That really made the jury think about my client's involvement as far as firing the weapon, because it was clear from the surrounding facts that only two people fired the weapon and they believed it was the brothers that fired the weapon.
+That made the jury think about my client's involvement as far as firing the weapon because it was clear from the surrounding facts that only two people fired the gun, and they believed it was the brothers who fired the weapon.

-If they were the ones that fired the weapons, my client was going to be found not guilty, even though he admitted under Miranda that he had fired the weapon under some circumstances that would have been self-defense.
+If they were the ones who fired the weapons, my client was going to be found not guilty, even though he admitted under Miranda that he had fired the gun under some circumstances that would have been self-defense.

 The jury ended up coming back not guilty.
 This case was in Norwalk Superior Court.
-My client was charged with murder and it was a not guilty verdict.
-I'm telling you right now, that gunshot residue was one of the big pieces of evidence that saved my client – that he didn't have any gunshot residue on his hands or on his clothes – I believe that's one of the big reasons the jury found him not guilty.
+My client was charged with murder, and it was a not-guilty verdict.
+I'm telling you right now that gunshot residue was one of the big pieces of evidence that saved my client – that he didn't have any gunshot residue on his hands or his clothes – I believe that's one of the big reasons the jury found him not guilty.

 Menu